Skip to main content

 Use --performance to see cache hit rates and per-stage timings.
 This is helpful for diagnosing slow runs.

-fallow check --performance
+fallow dead-code --performance

 Discovery 12ms (142 files)